$12,450 a year.

-Brown College of Court Reporting is a private institution, so it has the same tuition for residents of Georgia as it does for residents from other states.
+Brown College of Court Reporting is a private institution, so it has the same tuition for students from Georgia as it does for students who live in other states.

-Tuition at Brown College of Court Reporting is the same for all students.
+Brown College of Court Reporting has the same tuition for international students as for those from out of state.

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
-Full-time undergrads at Brown College of Court Reporting pay $495 in fees each academic year.
+The majority of colleges charge some yearly fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.
+Students who attend Brown College of Court Reporting full time pay $495 in fees every year they are enrolled.

 |2021 Total Tuition and Expenses|